mahsankhaan/cloud-pak-for-applications/README.md

    Click __Create__.

-1. Check that Tekton and GitHub are successfully connected by opening your GitHub repository ... __[EDITOR NOTE: ADD SPECIFIC INSTRUCTIONS ABOUT HOW TO NAVIGATE TO THE CORRECT LOCATIONS IN GITHUB TO CHECK THIS.]__
+1. Check that Tekton and GitHub are successfully connected by opening your micro and admin repositories.
+Go to micro-admin repository, from there select __Webhooks__ on left menu and if pipeline is connected properly then there must be a link on right `http://w1-admin-6zmvc.kabanero..` (you may have different link) .
+Kindly follow the same procedure for micro-user repository.

    ![Screen capture of Webhooks section of GitHub](images/s8.png)

    *Important:* Do not worry if you get an error notice.
-This will resolve after the repo code is updated.
+This will resolve after the repositry code is updated.

-1. Open your GitHub and perform some changes within **(views -> user.js)** in the user repository, an important step to trigger the Tekton pipeline. __[EDITOR NOTE: PLEASE BE MORE SPECIFIC WITH THE INSTRUCTIONS FOR THIS TASK.
-A FILE CALLED `USER.JS` AND A REPO CALLED `USER REPOSITORY` ARE NOT MENTIONED PREVIOUSLY IN THIS TUTORIAL.
-ARE YOU REFERRING TO THE `MICRO-USER` REPO CREATED IN STEP 2 AND THE `USERS.EJS` FILE WITHIN IT?
-ALSO, BE VERY SPECIFIC ABOUT THE CHANGES YOUR READER SHOULD MAKE TO SEE THE RESULTS YOU ARE DESCRIBING.]__
+1.Now lets make some changes in micro-admin and micro-user repositries that were created in[step 2](#step-2-install-codewind-in-visual-studio-to-create-a-microservices-test-and-deploy-to-GitHub) to trigger our Tekton pipeline.
+First open __micro-admin__ repo and inside views folder open __admin.ejs__ file and make some change like search for "My Dashboard" text and make it capital "MY DASHBOARD", once you are done __commit__ the file.
+Perfom same procedure for __micro-user__(make change in user.ejs)file.

 1. Next, open your Tekton dashboard.
 Under the Tekton dropdown list, select **PipelineRuns**.
 1. Wait until the rows under the **Status** column display `All tasks completed executing`, which indicates you successfully integrated your central repo to your Tekton instance on IBM Cloud Pak for Applications.